MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 ## Disaster recovery

-You can enable or disable BCDR (Business Continuity and Disaster Recovery) for a specific capacity through the Capacity Admin Portal.
+You can enable or disable Business Continuity and Disaster Recovery (BCDR) for a specific capacity through the Capacity Admin Portal.
 If your capacity has BCDR activated, your data is duplicated and stored in two different geographic regions, making it geo-redundant.
 The choice of the secondary region is determined by Azure's standard region pairings and can't be modified.

 If a disaster makes the primary region unrecoverable, OneLake may initiate a regional failover.
 Once the failover completes, you can use OneLake's APIs through the [global endpoint](onelake-access-api.md) to access your data in the secondary region.
 Data replication to the secondary region is asynchronous, so any data not copied during the disaster is lost.
 After a failover, the new primary data center will have local redundancy only.